orchest/orchest/docs/source/development/development_workflow.md

 ### Install Orchest in development mode

-At this point, you are ready to install Orchest in your cluster using the development mode, which will read the local k8s manifests instead of the latest ones available online:
+You are now ready to install Orchest in your cluster using the development mode, which will read the local k8s manifests instead of the latest ones available online:

 ```bash